mwood23/pride-of-the-meadows/src/recipes/jalapeno-poppers.md

 3. Remove seeds and white membrane from inside
 4. Fill Inside of pepper with cream cheese
 5. Sprinkle Kosher salt on peppers (not too much, it's pretty strong)
-6. Wrap peppers in bacon, normally one slice per poppers
+6. Wrap peppers in bacon, normally one slice per popper
 7. Preheat grill to 350 degrees
 8. Place poppers on grill until bacon is cooked to desired crispiness
-9. Sprinkle smoke paprika over top of cooked peppers
+9. Sprinkle smoked paprika over top of cooked peppers